shousami7/real-estate-video-generator/VIDEO_EDITOR_INTEGRATION.md

 ## Overview

-This document describes the video editing functionality integration that allows users to edit generated videos frame-by-frame using AI-powered image generation.
+This document describes the video editing functionality integration that allows users to edit uploaded or generated videos frame-by-frame using AI-powered image generation.

 ## Features Implemented